canonical/snap-epa-orchestrator/README.md

 # EPA Orchestrator

-This snap provides CPU pinning information to other snaps (such as openstack-hypervisor) via a Unix socket interface.
+The **EPA Orchestrator** snap provides a unified, extensible interface for exposing Enhanced Platform Awareness (EPA) features to other snaps and workloads (such as openstack-hypervisor) via a secure Unix socket API.

+## Vision

+The EPA Orchestrator is designed to be the central authority for platform feature discovery, allocation, and management on a host.
+Its goal is to enable advanced workload placement and resource management by making EPA features available to consumers in a consistent, reliable, and secure manner.

+## Features

+- **CPU Pinning:** Exposes isolated and shared CPU sets, tracks per-snap allocations, and enforces allocation policies.

 ## Purpose